bitcoinkook/the-open-ring/2-openring-portable-operator.md

     Something that already exists, something you've seen work elsewhere, or something you just sense is possible.

- 5. ✨ How directly have you been involved in it? years of direct contact🧪 · months⚒️ · occasional🎾 · observer🔍"

 Wait for the user's answer.

 ────────────────────────────────────────